uea-teaching/computer-vision-2022/lectures/features-keypoints.md

 All rely on the _structure_ matrix.

-- Use different criterion for deciding if a point is a corner
+- Use different criteria for deciding if a point is a corner
 - Förstner offers subpixel estimation

 ::: notes